 John Watkins with a mate over the old pandy

-The Pandy cottages have provided homes for many families over the years but thanks to IRENE JANES we have this information about some of the former inhabitants
+The Pandy cottages have provided homes for many families over the years but thanks to Irene James we have this information about some of the former inhabitants

 Trelewis War Memorial